illBeRoy/pysoup/README.md

 Python is a great language: it is flexible, readable and convenient.
 It also has a wide variety of tools which allow the distribution and setup of projects.

-Unlike other environments (such as nodejs) python projects are not natively encapsulated; in order to create self-contained projects, one has to create a virtualenv environment for them, and install the dependencies from within it, or install the dependencies globally.
+Alas, unlike other development environments (such as nodejs) python projects are not natively encapsulated; in order to create self-contained projects, one has to create a virtualenv environment for them, and install the dependencies from within it, or install the dependencies globally.

 pysoup comes to solve exactly that.
-It easily manages your project's dependendencies by creating a private virtualenv environment for it and managing the dependencies within it.
+It easily manages your project's dependendencies by creating a private virtualenv suit for it and managing the dependencies within it using pip.

 That allows you to easily migrate your project to other environments without having to take care of creating and preparing their dependencies.